Your guide to P2P Lending in Singapore

 - Are they compliant?
-Check the credibility of the website or platform that you’re considering.
-They should have a credit license listed on the bottom of the page and check what banks or services they are affiliated with.
+Check the credibility of the platform that you’re considering.
+They should have a credit license listed on the bottom of the page.
+Also, check what banks or services they are affiliated with.

 - What rates are you being offered?
-The rates offered by the peer-to-peer lender are usually lower than those offered by the banks, but you should also see whether they are fixed or variable.
+The rates offered by P2P lenders in Singapore are usually lower than those offered by the banks, but you should also see whether they are fixed or variable.

 - What fees are associated with your account?
 Take a look at the effective interest rate to see how much the loan is likely to cost you with the fees included, and remember to check whether you will need to pay any upfront fees to set up the loan.

 - What are your loan terms and the amount you are borrowing?
-Some peer-to-peer lenders may not be able to offer you as high a loan amount as other banks or lenders, so check to see that you’ll be able to borrow what you need for as long as you need it.
+Some P2P lenders in Singapore may not be able to offer you as high a loan amount as other banks or lenders, so check to see that you’ll be able to borrow what you need for as long as you need it.

 - Have you researched the lender’s reputation?
 The lender’s reputability should also form part of your comparison.
 You might want to read independent customer reviews online, see how easy the lender is to be contacted, and how transparent they are with their fee and rate information.

 - What are the requirements for an investor?
 As a borrower, you want to ensure the person you will be borrowing from is reliable and that the lender has strict guidelines in place to ensure no unscrupulous investors find their way into the lending network.
 Check out the lending requirements before you apply to be aware of the type of people you will be borrowing from.